Richard Archer on new political band OffWorld and Hard-Fi's "unfinished business"

-“When I was growing up, I’d imagine we would move forward to this world where there wouldn’t be wars,” former Hard-Fi frontman Richard Archer tells NME about ‘Burnt Out Star’, the title track fromthe debut EP of new side-project OffWorld.
+“When I was growing up, I’d imagine we would move forward to this world where there wouldn’t be wars,” former Hard-Fi frontman Richard Archer tells NME about ‘Burnt Out Star’, the title track from the debut EP of new side-project OffWorld.

 “I thought it’d be like Star Trek, we’d all get together and explore the universe.
 But somehow, we’ve regressed into these petty grievances and grudges and scapegoats and gaslighting.
 I didn’t recognise any of it, and I didn’t know if I wanted to be here.”